bkantiques/frontend-nanodegree-mobile-portfolio/README.md

 ## Setting up

-In console, clone repository and intall node modules with `npm install`.
+In console, clone repository from https://github.com/bkantiques/frontend-nanodegree-mobile-portfolio and intall node modules with `npm install`.

 To get page online to use pagespeed, use `python -m http.server 8080` then `ngrok http 8080`.
+Sources are in src folder, production versions are in dist folder.

 Use `grunt images` to optimize images from index.html.
 Use `grunt uglify` to minify javascript.
 Use `grunt cssmin` to minify css and `grunt htmlmin` to minify html.